raemarks/C-Vector/README.md

           Vector c_vector = *vector("char", 6)

-cpyVector returns the address of a deep copy of the vector it is passed.
+cpyVector() returns the address of a deep copy of the vector it is passed.
 The add functions (addChar, addInt, etc) work just like push_back() in C++.
 The removeAt functions (remUCharAt, remVectorAt, etc) work just like erase() in C++ for a single entry.
+All functions in vector.h involve heavy typecasting, so the programmer does not have to pass in void pointers, which could cause bugs down the road if they accidentally change the values contained in those pointers.

 Examples: